JohnsonYang0629/chemotaxi/README.md

 * `mobility_alpha` (float (default 1)): In the JCP paper and my note, we use notation $\Lambda$, which is a mobility parameter to determine the magnitude of the chemical force.
+Support multi-particles by entering `mobility_alpha` number with spacings (e.g. `mobility_alpha  1 10`)
 * `radius` (float (default 1)): The geometric radius of the droplet.
 Normally we use non-dimensionlized parameter $R=1$.
 * `intrinsic_linear_velocity` (float (default 1)): The intrinsic linear velocity of the droplet.
 Normally we use non-dimensionlized parameter $v_0=1$.